grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Nope.
 But a close fucking second.
 I had her down to 267 once."

-As if to remind Percy of the stress it was currently bearing, the _Prospect_ let a another slow groan rise from the guts of the boat.
+As if to remind Percy of the stress it was currently bearing, the _Prospect_ let another slow groan rise from the guts of the boat.
 "My poor girl," said Percy.
 "Sorry baby, we'll take some of the fucking weight off soon."

 "What happened back there?" asked Gregory.
 "I thought we were going to hit the bottom for sure."